Rishabhraghwendra18/GNITMarksPortal/README.md

 # 📌 Introduction
-This project is a Student portal , I made it using PERN Stack (PostgreSQL,Express,Reactjs,Node.js), for my college .
+This project is a Student portal , I made it using PERN Stack (PostgreSQL,Express,Reactjs,Node.js), for my college because my college doesn't have any such portal for students so I thought of gifting one to my college.
 It has the following features:

 - Students can login with their username & password to check their marks in last semester.
 - Teachers can upload the marks of the students in their respective subject by logging into portal using their username & password.